wintercms/meta/release-notes/build-466.md

 - Added support for the `placeholder` attribute on the `password` field type.
 - Added support for defining custom values for the `title` and `toolbarButtons` labels of the RelationController behavior.
 - Added support for a `badge` property on main & side menu items in the backend to display string values as the menu item badge instead of the only numeric values already supported by the `counter` property.
+- Added a unique HTML id attribute to the Filter widget popups for targeting individual filter scopes in CSS.

 ## Bug Fixes
 - Fixed an issue where data in a DataTable widget inside a relation model popup form would not be saved on submit.